canonical/lxd/doc/installing.md

 (installing_from_source)=
 ## Installing LXD from source
-We recommend having the latest versions of liblxc (>= 4.0.0 required) available for LXD development.
+We recommend having the latest versions of `liblxc` (>= 4.0.0 required) available for LXD development.
 Additionally, LXD requires Golang 1.18 or later to work.
-On ubuntu, you can get those with:
+On Ubuntu, you can get those with:

 ```bash
 sudo apt update
 sudo apt install acl attr autoconf automake dnsmasq-base git golang libacl1-dev libcap-dev liblxc1 liblxc-dev libsqlite3-dev libtool libudev-dev liblz4-dev libuv1-dev make pkg-config rsync squashfs-tools tar tcl xz-utils ebtables
 ```

-There are a few storage backends for LXD besides the default "directory" backend.
+There are a few storage drivers for LXD besides the default directory driver.
-Installing these tools adds a bit to initramfs and may slow down your host boot, but are needed if you'd like to use a particular backend:
+Installing these tools adds a bit to initramfs and may slow down your host boot, but are needed if you'd like to use a particular driver:

 ```bash
 sudo apt install lvm2 thin-provisioning-tools
 sudo apt install btrfs-progs
 ```

-To run the testsuite, you'll also need:
+To run the test suite, you'll also need:

 ```bash
 sudo apt install curl gettext jq sqlite3 socat bind9-dnsutils